Black Matrilineage, Photography, and Representation: Another Way of Knowing by co-editors Lesly Deschler Canossi and

 Virginia Elisabetta Luisa Antonietta Teresa Maria Oldoini – in short, Countess of Castiglione – was a real celebrity of her times.
-I imagine that in our times she would be someone as famous as Kim K., or at least as some super popular fashion bloggers.
+I imagine that in our times she would be someone as famous as Kim K., or at least as some super popular fashion blogger.
 Do you think you’ve never heard of her?
 In the 19th century, she was a very significant figure in the early history of photography.
 For 40 years she directed the photographer Pierre-Louis Pierson to create 700 photographs of her.
 Actually, she could be named the vainest queen of selfies.

 When I first saw this photograph I was at a loss for words.
 It was taken around 1863.

 Virginia Oldoini was born in 1837 to an aristocratic family from La Spezia, Italy, and is now remembered among photography historians as the subject of 700 different photographs of Pierre-Louis Pierson in which she re-created the signature moments of her life for the camera.
 Yes, she created them, not the photographer.
 She acted as a producer and art director of the photoshoots.

 When the Oldoini was 17, she married Francesco Verasis, Count of Castiglione.
 He was 12 years her senior.
 They had a son, Giorgio.

 Virginia Oldoini’s cousin Camillo, Count of Cavour, was a minister to Victor Emmanuel II, king of Sardinia (that included Piedmont and Savoy).
 When the Count and Countess traveled to Paris in 1855, she was under her cousin’s instructions and Oldoini became a special agent for the cause of Italian unification.
 She achieved notoriety by becoming Napoleon III’s mistress.
 Of course, it was a scandal that led her husband to demand a marital separation.
 During her relationship with the French emperor in 1856 and 1857, she entered the social circle of European royalty and became a star.

 In 1856 she began sitting for Mayer and Pierson, two photographers favored by the French imperial court.
 For the next 40 years, she directed Pierre-Louis Pierson to help her create 700 different photographs.
 She spent a large part of her personal fortune and even went into debt to execute this massive project.